Early Signs of States’ CARES Act Education Spending Priorities

 By Nicholas Munyan-Penney and Charles Barone

-How states will ultimately spend the relief money is still emerging, as many have posted little if any information on state department of education websites.
-We’ve compiled the guidance and plans—and included relevant links—that states had published as of 5/27 in the table below.
-On most measures, we’ve seen a slight uptick in transparency since our last update however, 13 states have still published no information on the status of their CARES Act funding.
+How states and districts will ultimately spend their relief money is still emerging, as they have a great degree of discretion.
+We’ve compiled the guidance and plans—and included relevant links—that states had published as of 6/10 in the table below.
+On most measures, we’ve seen an uptick in transparency since our last update, however 6 states have still published no information on CARES Act funding.

-- Of the states that have applied for funds, only six have published their applications online: Kentucky has posted its GEER application; Arizona, Arkansas, Kentucky, New Hampshire, North Dakota, and Pennsylvania have published their ESSER applications.
-This is an increase of 2 states since our last CARES Act update.
+- Of the states that have applied for funds, only ten have published their applications online: Kentucky and Tennessee have posted both their GEER and ESSER applications; Arizona, Arkansas, Illinois, Nebraska, New Hampshire, North Dakota, Pennsylvania, and Wisconsin have published their ESSER applications.
+This is an increase of 4 states since our last CARES Act update.

-- 13 other states have released guidance or FAQs, but these documents are much broader and largely reiterate provisions and allowable uses as stated in the CARES Act.
-This is an increase of 1 state since our last CARES Act update.
+- 16 other states have released guidance or FAQs, but these documents are much broader and largely reiterate provisions and allowable uses as stated in the CARES Act.
+This is an increase of 3 states since our last CARES Act update.

 Louisiana stands out as moving most aggressively in their planning process and distribution of funds.
 On May 1st, the state distributed $260 million of $287 million ESSER funds while simultaneously releasing comprehensive guidance on funding priorities designed to address the most pressing needs when schools reopen.
 The state plans on distributing the rest of the funds using competitive grants, based on alignment with state priorities.
 North Dakota has also been very transparent about its process: the state’s Department of Public Instruction has published its ESSER application and clear guidance for districts and has conducted three related training sessions.
-Kentucky is also leading states in transparency; KDOE has published both its ESSER and GEER fund applications, as well as separate documents laying out state priorities for each fund.
+Kentucky and Tennessee are also leading states in transparency; both states have published their ESSER and GEER fund applications, and Kentucky also has separate documents laying out state priorities for each fund.

 Other states are currently working on engaging various stakeholders in how to use funds; Alabama, Colorado, Mississippi, Nebraska, North Dakota, Tennessee, and Wyoming have released surveys to solicit ideas on how best to use the state’s discretionary funds and Arkansas has convened a working group to discuss funding priorities.
 Similarly, South Carolina is soliciting questions from district leaders to help shape their forthcoming guidance.

-While these states give us a glimpse into how states plan to use COVID funds, they represent only a portion of states who have already submitted their applications to the Department of Education.
-Increased transparency on the part of states, particularly around the portion of funds designated for state departments to distribute, would provide a clearer roadmap for districts as they continue to plan for summer programs and fall reopening options, as well as clearly illuminate gaps in funding for lawmakers considering additional relief.
+State applications for funds give us a glimpse into how states plan to use COVID funds, however few have indicated how much will be provided across the list of priorities.
+Increased guidance on the part of states, particularly around suggestions on how districts can maximize funds by not duplicating statewide efforts, would provide a clearer roadmap for districts as they continue to plan for summer programs and fall reopening options, as well as clearly illuminate gaps in funding for lawmakers considering additional relief.